Robert Rodriguez's unrealized projects: We Can Be Heroes 2

 In January 2021, Netflix announced they were planning to develop a sequel to Rodriguez's We Can Be Heroes.
 By August of the same year, Rodriguez confirmed that he would return in his role as director, while announcing that principal photography would take place in 2022.

 Spy Kids: Armageddon sequels

 In September 2023, Rodriguez confirmed that Netflix intended to develop additional Spy Kids movies, with the filmmaker expressing hope to begin production on a sequel the following year.
 Rodriguez explained that Spy Kids: Armageddon incorporated a new family because so much time had passed since Spy Kids: All the Time in the World, and so he wanted to incorporate a new set of characters before returning to what came before; confirming that he intends to bring back "legacy characters" from the previous installments in future movies.

+The Faculty remake

+In January 2025, Rodriguez was set to produce a remake of his film The Faculty (1998), with Drew Hancock writing the screenplay.